Have you taken the time to find out what your child has been doing today?

 Ask what homework he or she has each night.
 Have a look at what is to be done and offer help if it is needed.
 Ask to see the work when finished and be positive about what your child has done.

 If you think your child might be missing school, talk to the staff.
 If you are not sure whether your child is allowed to miss school for any reason in particular, call and ask.
 Keep a note of term dates, holidays, teacher training days, etc.

 If you are having difficulty getting your child to go to school, you should speak to school staff directly in the first instance.
-Further information is available from the ACE Team.
+Further information is available from the schools admission team.